transcom/mymove-docs/docs/dev/Demo/Slice Demo Prep/Prime-Demo-Script-Postman-Setup.md

        module.exports = payload;

+If you've used postman before, you'll notice that request and response bodies are JSON files in postman, however our payloads are JavaScript files.
+JavaScript provides us with a few advantages.
+Firstly, it allows the developer to leave comments within the payload file.
+Second, we can import utils to use in our code.
+Lastly, we can also use template tags when we are using JS files.

+In a different folder, our JS code gets assembles into a JSON collection string that is outputted to a file for postman to generate our collection.
 #### Setting up the Requests folder:
+TODO: Note how all the files are similar and that we may want to take out teh repetitive parts and find a way to pass in a new item every time.
+TODO: Show code snipet of the item variable.
 #### Setting up the Templates folder:
+In the `templates` folder we will create a file called `test.js`.
+This file will set up variables for the view and environment variables that will be used in our collection.
+This file is also where we will create a test script that will toggle between different views as we run through the demo.

+If you've created demo scripts in postman in the past, you may have used the `Test` tab to add your HTML and JS that generated the visuals during the demo.
+This `test.js` file is essentially our test script and it will populate that tab once your collection is imported.
 #### Setting up the Events folder: